bcgov/nr-rfc-notifications/docs/architecture/Architecture.md

 # Introduction

 The following document provides detailed information on the components that make up the architecture diagram below.
+This is a proposed architecture for one possible approach.

 <img src="./Architecture.png" width="650px">